|Current Workshop | Overview||Back | Print | Home ||

 Surrounded by excellence

-The Lorentz Center is located in Leiden University's Oort and Snellius buildings, which also host the Instituut-Lorentz for theoretical physics, the Kamerlingh Onnes Laboratory (Physics), the Leiden Observatory (Astromomy), the Mathematics Department and the Leiden Institute of Advanced Computer Science.
-The Chemistry / biochemistry and Biology departments are located in adjacent buildings, or nearby, as is Leiden University Medical Center.
-All Dutch universities and research institutes can easily be reached by public transport; the universities in Amsterdam, Utrecht, Delft and Rotterdam are within an hour by train.
-Schiphol International Airport is only 15 minutes by train.
+The Lorentz Center is situated in the faculty of Science of Leiden University – the oldest university in the Netherlands.
+The two workshop venues are in the Oort and Snellius buildings, which also host the Leiden Institute of Physics, the Leiden Observatory (astronomy), the Mathematical Institute and the Leiden Institute of Advanced Computer Science.
+The biology, chemistry and pharmacology departments are located in adjacent buildings.
+Leiden University also includes the faculties of archeology, humanities, law, social and behavioral sciences, and the Leiden University Medical Center which are all within 10 minutes by bicycle.
+The faculty of governance and global affairs in the Hague is 10 minutes by train.
+The other Dutch universities and research institutes can easily be reached by public transport; the universities in Amsterdam, Delft, Rotterdam and Utrecht are within one hour by train.
+Schiphol International Airport is reached by train in 20 minutes.